saniasiddiqui231/Design-Dreams-Game/README.md

 ## Overview

-Welcome to **Design Dream**, an immersive and heartwarming game inspired by **Homescapes**.
+Welcome to **Design Dreams**, an immersive and heartwarming game inspired by **Homescapes**.
 This game combines the excitement of puzzle-solving with the creativity of home decoration, all while following Ivy's journey to transform her house into a cozy, welcoming home before her parents visit.

 ## Storyline